syncfusion-content/maui-docs/MAUI/Maps/legend.md

 ## Shape legend

-You can show shape legend by setting the [`MapShapeLayer.Legend`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapLegend-class.html) property as `MapLegend(SourceType.Shape)`.
+You can show shape legend by setting the [`MapShapeLayer.Legend`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapLegend-class.html) property as `MapLegend(LegendSourceType.Shape)`.
 By default, the legend item's text is rendered based on the value of [`ShapeDataField`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeSource/shapeDataField.html) property.
 The default value of the [`Legend`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapLegend-class.html) property is `null` and hence the legend will not be shown by default.

 {% tabs %}